-In Matter of Almanza-Arenas, the BIA held that an undocumented noncitizen did not satisfy his burden of proving that he was eligible for the relief of cancellation of removal under 8 U.S.C. § 1229b(b) because he did not prove that his conviction was for something other than a crime involving moral turpitude (CIMT).
+In Almanza-Arenas, the Board of Immigration Appeals (BIA) held that an undocumented noncitizen did not satisfy his burden of proving that he was eligible for the relief of cancellation of removal under 8 U.S.C. § 1229b(b) because he did not prove that his conviction was not a crime involving moral turpitude (CIMT).
 The BIA concluded that, in relying on an "inconclusive" record of conviction (one that neither conclusively established that the conviction was for a CIMT nor conclusively established that it was for a conviction falling outside the definition of a CIMT), the noncitizen had not carried his burden of proof.
 According to the BIA, this was so in part because the noncitizen failed to comply with an immigration judge's order that he produce additional, more conclusive documents from the record of conviction.
-The government is now citing Matter of Almanza-Arenas-and relying on the adverse precedents from the Fourth and Tenth Circuits-to argue that a noncitizen fails to meet his burden of proving eligibility for relief on an inconclusive record.
+The government is now citing Almanza-Arenas -and relying on the adverse precedents from the Fourth and Tenth Circuits-to argue that a noncitizen fails to meet his burden of proving eligibility for relief on an inconclusive record.2

-The focus of this practice advisory is on how the REAL ID Act burden of proof provision applies to the similar aggravated felony bar for LPRs applying for cancellation of removal under 8 U.S.C. § 1229b(a).
-One of the requirements for relief eligibility under this provision is that the LPR "has not been convicted of any aggravated felony."
+The focus of this practice advisory is on how the REAL ID Act burden of proof provision applies to the similar aggravated felony bar for LPRs applying for cancellation of removal under 8 U.S.C. § 1229b(a).3 One of the requirements for relief eligibility under this provision is that the LPR "has not been convicted of any aggravated felony."
 8 U.S.C. § 1229b(a)(3).
-The longstanding regulation governing burdens of proof for relief eligibility specifies that "[i]f the evidence indicates that one or more of the grounds for mandatory denial of the application for relief may apply, the alien shall have the burden of proving by a preponderance of the evidence that such grounds do not apply."
-8 C.F.R. § 1240.8(d).
+The longstanding regulation governing burdens of proof for relief eligibility specifies that "[i]f the evidence indicates that one or more of the grounds for